Introduction.

 So the solution is ”no connection to/from OT at all”?

 Immediately yes, but as mentioned before, we still have a computer or PLC in OT that can be infected.
-Can we be sure that one day an infected USB key will not be inserted into the machine to update or install a new program, to update a driver, to change the configuration, to make a backup or similar?
+Can we be sure that one day an infected USB stick will not be inserted into the machine to update or install a new programme, to update a driver, to change the configuration, to make a backup or similar?
 No we can't!

 What do we do next?